toptal/chewy/README.md

 #### Pagination

 The request DSL supports pagination with `Kaminari`.
-An extension is enabled on initializtion if `Kaminari` is available.
+An extension is enabled on initialization if `Kaminari` is available.
 See [Chewy::Search](lib/chewy/search.rb) and [Chewy::Search::Pagination::Kaminari](lib/chewy/search/pagination/kaminari.rb) for details.

 #### Named scopes